All Dogs Go to Heaven: Plot

-After Charlie reunites with Itchy and plots revenge in the form of a rivaling business, they discover that Carface has kidnapped a young orphan girl named Anne-Marie for her ability to talk to animals, which proves advantageous when betting on races.
-Charlie rescues her and promises to feed the poor and help her find a family.
-The next day at the race track, Charlie steals a wallet from a couple as they talk to Anne-Marie and become alarmed by her ragged appearance.
+When Charlie returns he reunites with Itchy and plots revenge in the form of a rivaling business.
+They soon discover that Carface's success has been from a kidnapped young orphan girl named Anne-Marie for her ability to talk to animals, which proves helpful when betting on races.
+While Charlie rescues her and promises to feed the poor and help her find a family, he takes her to a race track the following day to gamble.
+Charlie steals a wallet from a couple as they talk to Anne-Marie and become concerned by her rough appearance.
 Charlie and Itchy use their winnings to build a successful casino in the junkyard where they live.
-Anne-Marie, upon realizing that she has been used, threatens to leave.
-To persuade her to stay, Charlie brings pizza to a family of poor puppies and their mother, Flo, at an abandoned church.
-While there, Anne-Marie becomes angry at Charlie for stealing the wallet.
-As Charlie has a nightmare in which he is condemned to Hell, Anne-Marie returns the wallet to the couple, Kate and Harold.
-While they privately discuss adopting her, Charlie arrives and tricks her into leaving with him.
-Charlie and Anne-Marie narrowly escape an ambush by Carface and Killer and hide in an abandoned building, but the ground breaks and they fall into the lair of King Gator, a giant effeminate alligator.
-He and Charlie bond over a love of music and he lets them go, but Anne-Marie contracts pneumonia.
+Anne-Marie threatens to leave when she realizes she has been used, but Charlie persuade her to stay by bringing pizza to a family of poor puppies and their mother (Flo) at an abandoned church.
+Although initially a success, Anne-Marie becomes angry at Charlie when she discovers the stolen wallet.

-Carface and his thugs destroy Charlie's casino and attack Itchy.
-Injured, Itchy limps back to the church and confronts Charlie about his relationship with Anne-Marie, who Itchy thinks matters more than him.
-In his exasperation, Charlie loudly proclaims that he is using her and will eventually "dump her in an orphanage".
+As Charlie has a nightmare in which he is condemned to Hell, Anne-Marie returns the wallet to the couple who introduce themselves as Kate and Harold.
+As they privately discuss adopting her Charlie arrives and tricks her into leaving with him.
+Charlie and Anne-Marie narrowly escape an ambush by Carface and his assistant Killer and hide in an abandoned building, but the ground breaks and they fall into the lair of a giant alligator named King Gator.
+He and Charlie bond over a love of music and he lets them go, but Anne-Marie catches pneumonia in the process.
+Carface and his thugs destroy Charlie's casino and assault Itchy.
+Feeling abandoned, Itchy limps back to the church to confront Charlie about his relationship with Anne-Marie.
+Charlie retorts in exasperation that he is using her and will eventually "dump her in an orphanage".
 A heartbroken Anne-Marie overhears the conversation and tearfully runs away before she is kidnapped by Carface.
-Charlie follows them to Carface's casino, where he is ambushed by Carface and his thugs.
-They fight with Charlie, inadvertently setting an oil fire that soon engulfs the whole structure.
+Charlie follows them to Carface's casino, where he is ambushed by his thugs.
+As they fight with Charlie they inadvertently start an oil fire that soon engulfs the whole structure.
 Charlie's pained howls from their bites summon King Gator, who chases down and devours Carface.

-In the chaos, both Anne-Marie and the watch fall into the water.
-Unable to rescue both at the same time, Charlie rescues Anne-Marie, places her onto some driftwood and pushes her toward safety; however, the watch stops before he can reach it, ending his life, so Killer finishes pushing her to shore, where Kate and Harold are waiting with police and medical personnel.
+During the chaos both Anne-Marie and the watch fall into the water, but Charlie is unable to rescue both at the same time.
+He then decides to choose Anne-Marie by placing her onto some driftwood and pushes her toward safety, but Charlie's life ends as the watch stops before he can retrieve it.
+As Killer finishes pushing her to shore Kate and Harold are waiting with police and medical personnel, alongside Itchy, Flo, and the other dogs from New Orleans.
 Sometime later, Kate and Harold adopt Anne-Marie, who has also adopted Itchy.
 Charlie, having sacrificed himself to save Anne-Marie, has earned back his place in Heaven, and is allowed to return in ghost form to reconcile with Anne-Marie.
-Leaving Itchy in her care, Charlie returns to Heaven, where Carface finally arrives and takes his own watch, vowing revenge against King Gator.
-As the whippet angel chases him and warns against using it, Charlie assures the audience that "he'll be back" before retrieving his halo.
+Leaving Itchy in her care, Charlie returns to Heaven, where, in a mid-credits scene, Carface finally arrives and takes his own watch, vowing revenge against King Gator.
+As Annabelle chases him and warns against using it, Charlie assures the audience that "he'll be back".